kamranayub/ravendb-throttling-outgoing-requests/dotnet-example/README.md

 ## .NET Core Example

+- Link to article: TBD
+- Video of demo running: https://youtu.be/YAstKXjtSEM

+### Getting Started

 1. Create a free [RavenDB Cloud](https://cloud.ravendb.com) instance
 1. [Create a client certificate](https://ravendb.net/docs/article-page/4.2/csharp/server/security/authentication/certificate-management) for connecting via .NET
    1. Go into the Studio for your database in RavenDB Cloud